 - The launch of the krathongs is meant to appease Mae Khongkha, the water goddess, to avoid flooding and bring in a healthy rice harvest

-- Or to honor Buddha, in a Brahmannical tradition, with light positive energy
+- Or to honor Buddha, in a Brahmannical tradition, with light and positive energy

-- Or, in the most romantic take, as an homage to a young Thai princess, who used to send her lover a tiny boat lit with candles every evening to show her love
+- Or, in the most romantic take, as an homage to a young Thai princess who sent her lover a tiny boat lit with candles every evening to show her love

-However it began, Loy Krathong was one of the most beautiful nights I experienced in Thailand, and I credit it with changing my relationship with Bangkok.
+However it began, Loy Krathong was one of the most beautiful nights I experienced in Thailand.
+I credit even it with changing my relationship with Bangkok.

 How is Loy Krathong celebrated?

 When I was teaching English in Thailand, my school marked the occasion in full flamboyance, even providing a traditional outfit for the foreign teachers.
 I wore a long green silk skirt, known as a “chong kraben,” and a white shoulder wrap or “pha sabai.”
-Everyone was dressed to impress in Siamese finery—especially as the school was also hosting a beauty pageant, known as the “Noppamas Queen Contest.”
+Everyone was dressed to impress in Siamese finery—especially for the school’s beauty pageant, known as the “Noppamas Queen Contest.”
 Noppamas was the consort of the Sukothai king Loethai.
 It’s claimed that she floated the first krathong, though the reason why is still unclear.
 While the real pageant competitions are girls-only, at my school, boys and girls from 3 to 12 took turns walking the catwalk and wai-ing (bowing) to the judges and parents.

 November full moon shines

 Loy Krathong Loy Krathong